akeyhero/smart_logger_wrapper/README.md

 # => path/to/code.rb:6:in `foo'
 # => path/to/code.rb:2:in `bar'

-# You can specify the length of the backtrace
+# You can specify the length of the backtrace to log
 logger.append_backtrace(2).info 'A message'
 ```

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing